thomasgtaylor/how.wtf/content/post/2023-11-17-a-simple-guide-for-hosting-llms-locally.md

 title: A simple guide for hosting LLMs locally
 ---

-Hosting large langage models (LLMs) locally is made simple using `LocalAI`.
+Hosting large langage models (LLMs) locally is simple using `LocalAI`.

 ## What is LocalAI